blurrycontour/zuul-gerrit/doc/source/config/job.rst

    .. attr:: vars

       A dictionary of variables to supply to Ansible.
-When inheriting from a job (or creating a variant of a job) vars are merged with previous definitions.
-This means a variable definition with the same name will override a previously defined variable, but new variable names will be added to the set of defined variables.

       When running a trusted playbook, the value of variables will be frozen at the start of the job.
 Therefore if the value of the